 For approximately 20% of students, however, classroom instruction may not be enough.
 These children will typically need more time, more practice, and more targeted instruction to meet academic goals.
 This targeted instruction, provided in Tier 2, is generally delivered in smaller groups so that students receive more attention from a teacher with more explicit lessons and activities that include dyslexia interventions.
 The pace of instruction is slower and matched to the needs of the students and progress is monitored to determine whether the additional support is effective.

 For students with greater reading gaps or who may exhibit significant learning challenges, Tier 3 serves as a more intensive level of intervention.
-Students in Tier 3 may be working one-on-one with an educator, spending additional time in a research-based intervention program, and using accommodations to a greater extent than other students.
+Students in Tier 3 may be working one-on-one with an educator, spending additional time in a research-based reading intervention program, and using accommodations to a greater extent than other students.

 A resource to assist administrators in incorporating additional dyslexia interventions in an existing RTI program can be found below.